SettleMint

 errormessage, errorStop listening and inspect the public Platform API error payload.

-Deployment node status is one of pending, in-progress, completed, or failed.
+Each node's status is one of pending, in-progress, completed, or failed.
 A complete event is terminal for that stream.
-Reconnect only when the terminal error is retryable or when the operator restarts deployment.
+Reconnect only when the terminal error is retryable or when the operator restarts the deployment.

 Organisation deployment and system creation scope

 Organisation deployment is the public setup entry point for onboarding automation.
-It starts a workflow that includes system creation and the remaining organisation bootstrap steps.
+It starts a workflow that creates the system and completes the remaining organisation bootstrap steps.

-The lower-level system creation route deploys a SMART system with identity registry, compliance engine, and token factory registry contracts.
-New integrations should not call it as a substitute for organisation deployment.
-Organisation deployment establishes the workspace scope, then continues through system, registry, role, identity, compliance, factory, and add-on setup.
+The lower-level system route deploys a SMART system with identity registry, compliance engine, and token factory registry contracts.
+Do not call it as a substitute for organisation deployment.
+Organisation deployment establishes the workspace scope, then runs the full bootstrap sequence described above.
 It adds Exchange Rate Feeds and paymaster phases only when the active chain supports those capabilities.

 SurfaceRouteUse it for